Frequently Asked Questions About Emergency Management Training Courses

 A10.
-If you have applied but have not received confirmation, please contact the Field Training Staff so your application can be removed to make space for additional training applicants.
+If you have applied but have not received confirmation, please contact the Training & Exercise Staff so your application can be removed to make space for additional training applicants.
 If you have been confirmed to attend a course, please contact Ted Cashel at 609-882-2000 extension 6214 as promptly as possible so that your seat may be offered to someone on the waiting list.
 Failure to make timely notification for course withdrawals/absences may jeopardize your enrollment in future courses.

 A11.
 Participants who successfully complete a course will receive a certificate.
 Each student should retain their certificate and relevant course materials to make their own applications for credits from accrediting agencies.
 Most accrediting bodies will require proof of attendance and course content.
 NJOEM does not provide transcripts so please keep your own complete records.